aws-amplify/amplify-android/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.amplifyframework/core.svg)](https://search.maven.org/search?q=g:com.amplifyframework%20a:core)
 -------------------------------------------------------

+This is a meaningless change to create a PR to test our CI pipeline

 The Amplify Android library is AWS' preferred mechanism for interacting with AWS services from an Android device.